 (Sources: Tdh, UNICEF, UNDP)

-Tdh in Burkina Faso: Country Representative: David Kerespars • Tdh employees: 131 • Expatriate staff: 4• Areas of intervention: Bobo Dioulasso, Dédougou, Dori, Ouagadougou, Ouahigouya, Saag Nioniogo, Séguénéga, Titao, Toéni, Toma, Tougan, Yako, Zorgho • Partners: EC, UNICEF, LED, SDC, TAIWAN, HCR, MEDICOR, USDOL, Tdh NL, Ministries of Social Action, Health and Justice, MI • 2014 Budget: CHF 3'935’107.-
+Tdh in Burkina Faso: Country Representative: David Kerespars • Tdh employees: 131 • Expatriate staff: 4• Areas of intervention: Bobo Dioulasso, Dédougou, Dori, Ouagadougou, Ouahigouya, Saag Nioniogo, Séguénéga, Titao, Toéni, Toma, Tougan, Yako, Zorgho • Partners: ECHO, EC, UNICEF, LED, SDC, TAIWAN, HCR, MEDICOR, USDOL, Tdh NL, Ministries of Social Action, Health and Justice, MI • 2014 Budget: CHF 3'935’107.-